|Home > About Us|

 Amber Banks, Director of Programs & Communication

 Amber oversees NARAL Pro-Choice Maryland's outreach, issue-based campaigns, communications, and manages interns and volunteers.
 She received her BA in Government from the University of Virginia, where she got her start organizing as a campus activist.
 Amber has previously worked in reproductive rights advocacy at the federal level and at the state level in Virginia.
 She participated in an undercover investigation of Virginia's Crisis Pregnancy Centers (CPCs) and worked on furthering legislation requiring them to distribute medically accurate information and post disclaimers about their limitations.
-In her free time, she volunteers with the Women's Information Network (WIN), the Washington Area Clinic Defense Task Force (WACDTF), and The Female Experience (femex), and enjoys cooking, traveling, and curling up with a good book and her Cavalier King Charles Spaniels.
+In her free time, she volunteers with the Women's Information Network (WIN), the Washington Area Clinic Defense Task Force (WACDTF), and The Female Experience (femex), and enjoys cooking, traveling, and curling up with a good book and her Cavalier King Charles Spaniel.
 Amber joined NARAL Pro-Choice Maryland's staff in June 2012 as the Outreach and Communications Coordinator.

 Annaliese Johnson, Organizer